ForwardFeed/incremental-bevy-ui-tutorial/README.md

 Clicking keybinds in the settings now shows a menu where you can click on a keybind to change them.
 Keyboard only.

+### Increments-6: *An Exposition of UI bevy components*

+Trying to have a visual display of how stuff like Align-Items worked.

 ## Todo